zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 **SCALE 7 — Species (10¹⁰ to 10¹² seconds)**
 Collective unconscious, archetypal patterns, deep evolutionary structures.

 The integration of these seven scales produces what we experience as human consciousness.
-When scales fall out of alignment—through trauma, illness, or neglect—the container's capacity diminishes.
-When scales are deliberately cultivated and harmonized—through practice, attention, and care—the container's capacity expands.
+When scales fall out of alignment, through trauma, illness, or neglect—the container's capacity diminishes.
+When scales are deliberately cultivated and harmonized, through practice, attention, and care—the container's capacity expands.

 This is the operational foundation: consciousness work is container work.
 Not the acquisition of something external, but the cultivation of internal architecture.